-While at first the song’s repetitive chorus might not seem well suited to the songs vicious subject matter, it is actually rather brilliant, reflecting the tenaciousness and stamina required to make it in the music industry.
-This was something which Adam & the Ant’s, who had to fight for their success, would be all too aware of.
+While at first, the song’s repetitive chorus might not seem well suited to the song’s vicious subject matter, it is actually rather brilliant, reflecting the tenaciousness and stamina required to make it in the music industry.
+This was something that Adam & the Ant’s, who had to fight for their success, would be all too aware of.

 The exciting and intense instrumental is at the heart of Dog Eat Dog, but the song’s brutal but ultimately inspiring message is no doubt equally responsible for the track’s much-deserved success.
 This is an essential Adam & the Ant’s song which marked a turning point in the band’s chart success.

 This was the third single from Kings of the Wild Frontier and essentially acted as an advertisement for the band’s unique sound and aesthetic.
 The lyrics, and accompanying music video, openly encourage young listeners to drop the music they’ve been told they must listen to by the music industry (disco is the genre the video specifically targets) and should instead listen to “Antmusic.”